selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 * Download the latest Miniconda 3 bash installer for 64-bit Linux
 * Make sure to download Miniconda for Python 3 (currently Python 3.7)
 * Open a terminal and navigate to the download directory
-* Make the installation script executable by using the command bellow (Change file name accordingly to the version)
+* Make the installation script executable by using the command bellow (Change the file name accordingly to the current Python version)

 ```bash
 sudo chmod +x Miniconda3-latest-Linux-x86_64.sh